-By then I already had an image of Kiev in my head.
+By then I already had an image of Kyiv in my head.
 Golden domes, wide streets, monumental post-Soviet buildings.
-I just didn’t know what to expect from Easter in Kiev.
+I just didn’t know what to expect from Easter in Kyiv.
 Would everything be closed for that time?
 Or would there be too many people around so actually exploring the city would be impossible?
 Fortunately everything turned out to be more than fine and I was able to enjoy this most important holiday in the Orthodox Church in the very heart of it.

-Already on my first afternoon in Kiev I randomly walked into a small square turned into the fairytale land.
+Already on my first afternoon in Kyiv I randomly walked into a small square turned into the fairytale land.
 All the trees were decorated in the most beautiful Easter eggs I’ve ever seen.
 The place looked incredibly colorful and certainly not real.
 It amazed me, right from the very beginning and I spent good half an hour just wandering around and closely inspecting all these eggs.
 It was incredible how beautiful they were!
 There were also some workshops for kids to do such Easter decorations and stands to buy these eggs.
 This place had already put me in the Easter spirit that I always miss in Poland.

 The next day was Easter Saturday.
-Together with a friend who joined me on that trip we set off to see one of the jewels of Kiev – Pechersk Lavra.
+Together with a friend who joined me on that trip we set off to see one of the jewels of Kyiv – Pechersk Lavra.
 It’s a true gem,the center of the Eastern Orthodox Christianity and definitely the place to be on that day.
 There were quite many people visiting it but most of them weren’t tourist, like we were, but locals who came there to pray, light a candle and join the Easter celebrations.
 In the center of the complex the huge Easter egg made of small eggs was located.
 There was no way to forget what holiday is celebrated at that time.

 Around the corner from the main monastery we saw a small gathering and decided to stop as well to see what’s going on.
 It turned out the young priests’ choir is about to perform.
 In strong, clear voices they sang some of the most beautiful religious songs I’ve ever heard!